bhavuk1409/multi-agent-trading-analyst/README.md

 | News (primary) | Exa neural search | ✅ Optional |
 | News (fallback) | Yahoo Finance headlines | ❌ Free |
 | LLM reasoning | Groq (LLaMA 3.3 70B) | ✅ Required |

+`data_handler.py` is explicit that it never fabricates data: if `yfinance` returns nothing for a ticker, it raises a `ValueError` instead of silently returning made-up numbers.

 ---